+{ where we infer a separate variational family for each of the latent variables in our model.
+For both $\pi_i$ and $\eta_k$ a natural choice is to consider a Dirichlet variational family, with parameters $\gamma_i$ and $\phi_k$ respectively.
+We use $q_K$ to denote these Dirichlet distributions of order $K$,} while $ \delta_{B_{mn}}$ is the point mass at $B_{mn}$. {In variational inference we aim to infer the variational parameters such that the variational approximation best matches the true posterior distribution.
+We aim to optimise over the variational parameters, $\{\gamma, \phi, B\}$ to minimize the Kullback-Liebler divergence between the variational approximation, $q(\Theta)$, and the true posterior.}

-From Jensen's inequality, minimizing the Kullback-Leibler divergence between $q(\Theta)$ and the true posterior is equivalent to maximizing a lower bound $\mathcal{L}$ on the log marginal likelihood.
-Letting $\Theta$ be the set of all latent variables, the lower bound is given by
+From Jensen's inequality, minimizing the Kullback-Leibler divergence between $q(\Theta)$ and the true posterior is equivalent to maximizing a lower bound $\mathcal{L}$ on the log marginal likelihood \citep{blei2017variational}. {The lower bound is given by}